Transportation in Toronto: Billy Bishop Toronto City Airport (Island Airport)

 The city also has a small commercial airport, the Billy Bishop Toronto City Airport (YTZ), commonly known as the "island airport" on Toronto Island, southwest of downtown.
 The airport is used for civil aviation, medevac flights, and regional airlines using STOL-type turboprop aircraft.
 Since 1984, regional carriers have included City Express, Jazz Air and since 2006, Porter Airlines.
 Airport access is via a short ferry ride or tunnel.
 508,574 passengers used the airport in 2008, making it the busiest one-airline served airport in the world.
 In 2009 it surpassed Thunder Bay International Airport to become the 3rd busiest air facility in Ontario (after Toronto-Pearson and Ottawa International) serving 770,000 passengers, and growing to handle 2.3 million passengers in 2014.

 Nearby airports

 The Hamilton International Airport is an alternate, relief airport to Pearson.
 Situated in Hamilton, 85 km southwest of Toronto, it is also a terminus for low-cost carrier, charter airline, and cargo traffic.

 Travellers from Toronto to the United States alternatively travel from Buffalo Niagara International Airport, located outside of Buffalo, New York, United States.
 The lower airfares offered for U.S. destinations make travelling from Buffalo a cost-effective alternative, despite the time needed to make the 170 km trip by motor vehicle from Toronto.

-There are a number of other general aviation airports in and around the city, including Buttonville Municipal Airport, Markham Airport, Oshawa Airport, Brampton Airport, and Burlington Air Park (also known as Burlington Executive Aerodrome).
+There are a number of other general aviation airports in and around the city, including Markham Airport, Oshawa Airport, Brampton Airport, and Burlington Air Park (also known as Burlington Executive Aerodrome), although none see scheduled commercial passenger service.
+The city is also host to a number of heliports, primarily used for medevac flights to local hospitals.
+St. Michael's Hospital, the Hospital for Sick Children, and Sunnybrook Health Sciences Centre all have heliports listed in the Canada Flight Supplement.
+Within city limits there are also two helipads for private use.
+The Toronto/Wilson's Heliport owned by Wilson's Heli-Transport is located in Etobicoke.
+Polson Pier also has a private unregistered helipad that sees occasional charter traffic.
+There have been plans to turn the helipad into a certified heliport, but as of 2025 this has not come to fruition.
+Adjacent to the Billy Bishop Toronto City Airport is a floatplane base of the same name (identifier CPZ9), owned by the Toronto Port Authority and operated by Stolport FBO.
+Aircraft using the water aerodrome land in the Toronto Harbour and use the floatplane ramp on the eastern portion of the main airport.
+The water aerodrome is open seasonally, from April 15 to November 15 of each year.